peopleanalyst

 Private

-Two-shell production-factory substrate for the portfolio — an engine (OLD, AI-controlled, no human UI) that ingests books and research at chapter-respecting fidelity and runs a roster of named factories (Persona Factory, Survey Factory, Competency Factory, Models Factory, Requirements Factory, Prompt Factory, Publishing Factory, Business Ideas Factory, Application Designs Factory) producing canonical outputs; and an API host (PROD, Vercel) that exposes a v1.2.0 REST + MCP contract plus a cross-portfolio library layer (Stream 7, ~944 records) the rest of the portfolio reads from.
+Two-shell production-factory foundation for the portfolio — an engine (OLD, AI-controlled, no human UI) that ingests books and research at chapter-respecting fidelity and runs a roster of named factories (Persona Factory, Survey Factory, Competency Factory, Models Factory, Requirements Factory, Prompt Factory, Publishing Factory, Business Ideas Factory, Application Designs Factory) producing canonical outputs; and an API host (PROD, Vercel) that exposes a v1.2.0 REST + MCP contract plus a cross-portfolio library layer (Stream 7, ~944 records) the rest of the portfolio reads from.